pitch-io/moira/README.md

 bb init
 ```

-Starting an envirinment for interactive development, you can serve an
+Starting an environment for interactive development, you can serve an
 in-browser test runner at `http://localhost:8031` and have everything
 recompiled automatically on any change with: